cameronmccormack/browser-compatability-check/README.md

 Improving existing functionality:
 - Support for more CSS techniques, including:
+  - Runtime CSS-in-JS (e.g. Emotion/Styled Components) [note: perhaps will instead be solved with a chainable Kompat API for Puppeteer]
+  - Zero-runtime CSS-in-JS (e.g. Linaria)
   - Tailwind CSS
-  - Support for CSS-in-JS (e.g. Emotion/Styled Components) [note: perhaps will instead be solved with a chainable Kompat API for Puppeteer]
 - Detailing the compatibility of HTML and/or JavaScript features as well as CSS features
 - Improved contextual understanding of CSS usage (e.g. whether an attribute is being applied to the child of a flex/grid/other layout element)
 - Support for legacy, vendor-prefixed names for features (e.g. `-webkit-box-sizing:border-box` as well as `box-sizing:border-box`)
-  - **Note: Features with vendor-prefixed identifiers are currently ignored in Kompat**
+  - **:warning: Note: Features with vendor-prefixed identifiers are currently ignored by Kompat**
 - Exposing the "notes" field from the MDN data to the user when present
+- Making the output HTML report prettier and more user-friendly

 Entirely new functionality:
 - Inspecting a codebase and returning the oldest version of each browser with which it is fully compatible